-The Joint Committee is a body set up by an agreement, namely the Euro-Mediterranean Interim Agreement on trade and cooperation between the European Community, of the one part, and Palestinian Liberation Organisation (PLO) for the benefit of the Palestinian Authority of the West Bank and Gaza Strip, of the other part.
+The Joint Committee is a body set up by an agreement, namely the Agreement between the European Economic Community, of the one part, and the Swiss Confederation, of the other part.

 The act which the Joint Committee is called upon to adopt constitutes an act having legal effects.
-The envisaged act will be binding under international law in accordance with Article 63, paragraph 2 of the Euro-Mediterranean Interim Association Agreement.